Explaining your bug to an AI chatbot like ChatGPT or Claude often shows you the answer before the AI even replies.

 End-of-lesson check

-What is the core idea behind "Rubber-Ducking Bugs With an AI Chatbot"?
+What is the main idea of "Rubber-Ducking Bugs With an AI Chatbot"?

 Explaining your bug to an AI chatbot like ChatGPT or Claude often shows you the answer before the AI even replies.

-Which term best describes a foundational idea in "Rubber-Ducking Bugs With an AI Chatbot"?
+Which concept is most central to "Rubber-Ducking Bugs With an AI Chatbot"?

 AI chat